Apply for Research

 All potential applicants are advised to discuss their proposals informally with RKE staff and potential supervisors well in advance of applying.
 In the first instance, please get in touch with Research Lecturer and Doctoral Degrees Coordinator, Dr Bethany Whiteside.

 Interviews (and auditions where appropriate) will be held throughout the year and applicants who meet the entry requirements and whose research proposal is in accord with RCS research areas will normally be interviewed.
 The interview panel will be chaired by the Head of Research.
-With the safety of our students, applicants and staff as our priority, the nature of interviews and whether or not they will take place in-person or online will be determined closer to the time.
+Interviews and auditions (the latter, where relevant) may take place online or in-person for entry in September 2024.